 Has your child's teacher let you know that they think your child has ADHD?

 Teachers are often the first ones to recognize or suspect ADHD in children.
-That's because ADHD symptoms typically affects school performance or disrupts the rest of the class.
+That's because ADHD symptoms typically affect school performance or disrupt the rest of the class.
 Also, teachers are with children for most of the day and for months out of the year.

 Since teachers work with many different children, they also come to know how students typically behave in classroom situations requiring concentration and self-control.
 So when they notice something outside the norm, they may speak with the school psychologist or the parents about their concerns.

 But teachers can't diagnose ADHD.
 They can tell you what they've noticed, but after that, you would need to get a professional to evaluate your child to see if they have ADHD or if something else is going on.

 There is no one test for ADHD.
 Instead, the ADHD diagnosis is based on observations of a child's behavior in multiple settings.
 The teacher, sometimes past teachers, will play a key role in the process.
 The professional who makes the diagnosis is usually a specially trained doctor (a psychiatrist or pediatrician), psychologist, counselor, or social worker.
 They will ask you and your child's teachers to rate their observations of your child's behavior on standardized evaluation or rating scales.